-Alabama to execute man held on death row for nearly 34 years

-A 74-year-old man on death row for more than three decades for the 1982 murder of his girlfriend's husband was to be executed in Alabama on Thursday, following three trials and another man's confession to the crime.
+Supreme Court puts Alabama execution on hold for seventh time

+(Reuters) - The U.S. Supreme Court on Thursday ordered a last-minute hold on the Alabama execution of Thomas Douglas Arthur, the seventh time he has avoided capital punishment for the 1982 murder of his girlfriend's husband.

-Thomas Douglas Arthur shot to death Troy Wicker as he slept, court records showed.
+Arthur, now 74, has been on death row for more than three decades having been convicted of shooting to death Troy Wicker as he slept, court records showed.
 Prosecutors said Arthur's girlfriend, Judy Wicker, paid him $10,000 to kill her husband.

-Alabama seeks to execute him despite questions about its death penalty process following a U.S. Supreme Court ruling in January that struck down a Florida law giving judges powers that juries should wield in deciding death eligibility.
+Alabama had sought to execute Arthur despite questions about its death penalty process following a U.S. Supreme Court ruling in January that struck down a Florida law giving judges powers that juries should wield in deciding death eligibility.

 The U.S. Supreme Court has since ordered Alabama to review similar practices in four other cases.

+In their challenge, his lawyers claimed that midazolam, the first drug that is used in executions causes "excruciatingly painful and agonizing effects of the second and third drugs.”

+Arthur's scheduled execution followed three trials and another man's confession to the crime.
+In all, Alabama had scheduled Arthur's execution six times before Thursday.

-Arthur is scheduled to die at 6 p.m. local time at the Holman Correctional Facility in Atmore.
-He would be this year's 18th U.S. execution and the state's second, the Death Penalty Information Center said.
+He had been scheduled to die on Thursday evening at the Holman Correctional Facility in Atmore.
+He would have been this year's 18th U.S. execution and the state's second, the Death Penalty Information Center said.

 Arthur had two convictions overturned on constitutional grounds, including improper introduction of evidence about a prior murder conviction.
 After his third conviction in 1991, he asked the jury to sentence him to death, seeking more time with his children during prison visits and a private cell.

-The killing in Muscle Shoals, Alabama, occurred when Arthur was in a prison work release program after the earlier murder.
+The killing of Troy Wicker in Muscle Shoals, Alabama, occurred when Arthur was in a prison work release program after an earlier murder.

 Judy Wicker told police a black man raped her, knocked her unconscious and shot her husband at their home.
 Arthur, who is white, disguised himself as a black man, prosecutors said.